Kaffir Lime (Citrus hystrix)

 Kaffir lime leaves have a fresh, aromatic, explosive fragrance which is floral and citrus-like.

 Kaffir lime leaves are used in many Thai, Indonesia and Malaysian curries, soups, salads and stir fries.
 The rind is also used in curry pastes and fish cakes.
 You can remove whole leaves from the dish before serving (similar to how you would use bay leaves) or shred finely if using as a garnish.
 Kaffir lime loves fish, seafood, mushrooms, noodles, pork, chicken, rice, coconut milk and vegetables.
-It pairs well with Thai basil, chili3, coriander, galangal, ginger, lemongrass and star anise.
+It marries well with Thai basil, chilli, coriander, galangal, ginger, lemongrass and star anise.

 Kaffir lime is native to Southeast Asia.
 Its name might originate in colonial usage and some cooks prefer to it by its Thai name, makrut lime.
 In Malaysia, limau purut is its common name which is possibly named as the rough fruit looks like the rough knobs over crocodile’s eyes.

 Kaffir lime tea, similar to lemon tea, can help with relief from coughs, colds, sinus and chest congestion.
 Kaffir lime tea can also help aid digestion.
 The juice is used in Thai ointments and shampoos and Malaysian tonics.

 Kaffir lime seeds (from inside the fruit) are high in pectin and can help setting jams.
 Crush the seed or tie in a muslin bag and add to jam during the cooking process.